presto8/apert/INSTALL.md

 Begin by installing NixOS on the system.

-The easiest method is to use the NixOS console installer.
-Download the Minimal ISO image from the [NixOS download page](https://nixos.org/download.html).
-The Graphical ISO image can also be used, however the very next step in the installation will remove all of the graphical components.
+The easiest method is to use the NixOS graphical installer.
+Download the Graphical ISO image from the [NixOS download page](https://nixos.org/download.html).
+Note that the graphical login will eventually be removed.

 Most of the configuration will be replaced later in the guide, so just accept all the defaults.